Lung cancer is the leading cause of cancer in men and the second most common cancer in women. It usually begins in the cells lining the airways.

 To plan for your treatment, your doctor needs to know the type of lung cancer and the extent (stage) of the disease by using a variety of tests.
 These may involve imaging procedures that allow your doctor to check the extent of your cancer.
 These include CT, MRI, positron emission tomography (PET) and bone scans.

-Talk to a doctor to find out which procedures are suitable for you.
+Make an appointment to consult an oncologist to find out which procedures are suitable for you.

 Treatment Options for Lung Cancer